 Meanwhile, the Pentagon has deployed its fighter jets to the silo, and the silo is set to deploy its missile to the asteroid, the hostages are battling the eco-mercenaries, and Arecibo is trying to convince the Pentagon to abort the attack, which they do, with seconds to spare.
 The silo launches its missile, and the Russians launch theirs (to the asteroid, to everyone’s relief) and the asteroid is destroyed with less than a minute to impact.

 Earth Storm (2006).
 TV movie.
-When the Moon is struck by an asteroid, a fragment breaks off and impacts Earth.
+When the Moon is struck by an asteroid, a fragment of the Moon breaks off and impacts Earth.
 The unstable Moon creates major disruption to Earth’s weather and tides.
-Now a massive fault poses the risk of even larger lunar fragments hitting Earth with devastating consequences.
+Now a massive fault poses the risk of even bigger fragments hitting Earth with devastating consequences.
 A demolition specialist is sent to implode the Moon using an unproven EM pulse machine to recharge the magnetic field being generated in the core and close up the fault.

 Trailer | Watch